-Hatsumode, or the first visit to a shrine, is a custom for new year in Japan.
-We wish for success in our New Year.
-People used to visit a shrine at night after the sun sets on New Year’s Eve, but now it’s common for people to visit in the morning after breakfast.
-In some areas, people visit a shrine and pray exactly when the date changes called, “Ninen-mairi”.
+Hatsumode, or the first visit to a shrine, is a custom for New Year in Japan.
+Before, people used to visit a shrine at night after the sun set on New Year’s Eve, but now it’s common for people to visit in the morning, after breakfast.
+In some areas, people visit a shrine and pray exactly when the date changes.
+This custom is called “Ninen-mairi” (praying on two years).

-Around the 6th of January, Oshogatsu finishes and everybody goes backs to their normal life.
+In Japan, around the 6th of January, the traditional Oshogatsu (New Year) period finishes and everybody goes backs to their normal life (and work!).

 The second Monday of January is Coming of Age day.

-In Japan, we celebrate “the coming of age 20”, because at 20 years old, people are considered adults.
-According to the Chinese calendar, the 13th of January is the day when we cerebrate all people who have turned 20 years old.
+In Japan, we celebrate “the coming of age 20”, because at 20 years old you are an adult in Japan.
 Ceremonies are held everywhere in Japan.